Warhammer 40,000: Dawn of War III: Release

 Three retail editions of the game were released: the "Standard Edition" containing the base game; the "Limited Edition" containing the base game along with a premium disc book, lenticular art card and the official soundtrack; and a "Collector's Edition" containing all the contents of the "Limited Edition" along with a replica of the Godsplitter Daemon Hammer, three mounted cloth faction banners and the Masters of War skin pack.

-The macOS and Linux ports of the game, developed by Feral Interactive, while able to play in their own network, aren't able to communicate with the original Windows version, which resulted in a divide in the small playerbase shortly after release.
+The macOS and Linux ports of the game, developed by Feral Interactive, while able to be played in their own network, are unable to communicate with the original Windows version, which resulted in a divide in the small playerbase shortly after release.
 Similarly, other games by Relic, also running on the Essence Engine and ported to other platforms by Feral, have featured a separate network for Unix-based systems.
-Linux version uses both the OpenGL and Vulkan graphics APIs, while the macOS port uses Apple's Metal.
+The Linux version uses both the OpenGL and Vulkan graphics APIs, while the macOS port uses Apple's Metal.

-In February 2018, ten months after release, a couple of gaming media outlets published that Relic would stop active development of the game.
-Relic developers confirmed these claims shortly after on the same day, while promising to maintain game servers and forums online.
+In February 2018, ten months after release, gaming media outlets published that Relic would stop active development of the game.
+Relic developers confirmed these claims the same day while promising to maintain game servers and forums online.
 Their official statement mentions the game did not meet expectations at launch nor during the course of its life.